urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 n_weeks <- ceiling(ncol(day_cols)/6)
 week_groups <- rep(1:n_weeks, each = 6)[1:ncol(day_cols)]

-# and write a function that keeps each occasion with all NA's as such and those > 0 as 1
+# and write a function that keeps each occasion with all NA's as such and those with all 0's as 0, and those with at least 1 detection, as 1

 combine_days <- function(y, groups){
   ans <- rep(NA, max(groups))
   for(i in 1:length(groups)){